Sugababes

-Sugababes are a British girl group composed of Mutya Buena, Keisha Buchanan and Siobhán Donaghy.
-The lineup changed three times before returning to the original lineup in 2012.

-Formed in 1998 by All Saints manager Ron Tom, Sugababes released their debut album One Touch through London Records in November 2000, which achieved moderate success and produced the top-ten single "Overload".
-In 2001, Donaghy departed the group and was replaced by Heidi Range.
-With Range's introduction, the group experienced a higher level of commercial success and went on to release three multi-platinum albums: Angels with Dirty Faces (2002), Three (2003) and Taller in More Ways (2005).
-In December 2005, Buena left the group and was replaced by Amelle Berrabah.
-Following the release of their first greatest hits album, the new line-up released two further studio albums: Change (2007) and Catfights and Spotlights (2008).
+The Sugababes are an English girl group composed of Mutya Buena, Keisha Buchanan, and Siobhán Donaghy.
+Formed in 1998 by Ron Tom, the manager of All Saints, Sugababes released their debut album, One Touch, through London Records in November 2000.
+It achieved moderate success and produced the top-ten single "Overload".
+In 2001, Donaghy left the group and was replaced by Heidi Range.
+Sugababes released three multi-platinum albums: Angels with Dirty Faces (2002), Three (2003), and Taller in More Ways (2005).
+In December 2005, Buena was replaced by Amelle Berrabah.
+Following the release of their first greatest hits album, the Sugababes released the albums Change (2007) and Catfights and Spotlights (2008).

-In September 2009, after 11 years in Sugababes, Buchanan, the final original member, was replaced by Jade Ewen.
-Range, Berrabah and Ewen released the group's seventh studio album, Sweet 7 (2010), after which they signed to RCA Records, before taking an indefinite hiatus in 2011.
-That year, the original lineup reformed as Mutya Keisha Siobhan and released the single "Flatline".
-The trio regained the name Sugababes in 2019, and recorded a rendition of the song "Flowers" with DJ Spoony.
-In 2021, the Sugababes re-released One Touch in honour of its 20th anniversary, with plans for new music.
-In 2022, they appeared at various festivals before embarking on a headline tour and released The Lost Tapes, an album consisting of previously unreleased material.
+In 2009, after 11 years in Sugababes, Buchanan, the final original member, was replaced by Jade Ewen.
+Sugababes released Sweet 7 (2010), after which they signed to RCA Records, before taking an indefinite hiatus in 2011 following the release of their single "Freedom".
+That year, the original lineup re-formed as Mutya Keisha Siobhán and released the single "Flatline" in 2013.
+The trio regained the name Sugababes in 2019, and in 2021, the Sugababes rereleased One Touch for its 20th anniversary.
+In 2022, they released The Lost Tapes, an album of previously unreleased leaked material.
+The first single from their upcoming album, slated for a 2025 release, came in March 2025.
+Sugababes are an independent group, self-releasing their material, as of 2025.

-Sugababes have achieved six number-one singles: "Freak like Me", "Round Round", "Hole in the Head", "Push the Button", "Walk This Way" and "About You Now"; the Spice Girls are the only British girl group to have had more.
-They have also released five UK top ten albums, four of which were certified Platinum in the UK, and have been nominated for six Brit Awards, winning for Best British Dance Act in 2003.
-They have been a long-term fixture in the British tabloids due to their several line-up changes and alleged group infighting.
+Sugababes have achieved six number-one singles in the UK: "Freak like Me", "Round Round", "Hole in the Head", "Push the Button", "Walk This Way", and "About You Now".
+The Spice Girls are the only British girl group to have had more.
+They have also released five UK top-ten albums, four of which were certified platinum in the UK, and have been nominated for six Brit Awards, winning for Best British Dance Act in 2003.
+They have been a long-term fixture in the British tabloids due to their lineup changes and reports of alleged infighting.